usnistgov/O-RAN-Testbed-Automation/README.md

 The RIC starts automatically on boot and can be accessed with `k9s -A`.
 For more information about a specific component, refer to the README.md files in the respective subdirectories.

+## Supported Testbed Open-Source Components

+This automation tool supports the deployment of 5G O-RAN testbeds using open-source components in two main scenarios: srsRAN with O-RAN SC's Near-RT RIC, and OpenAirInterface with Mosaic5G's FlexRIC.
+The deployment scenario based on OpenAirInterface with FlexRIC can be installed from the `OpenAirInterface_Testbed` directory.
+Below is a list of the supported testbed open-source components.

+- CU/DU
+  - srsRAN_Project gNB: `v24.10.1`
+  - OpenAirInterface gNB: `v2025.w11`
+  - O-RAN SC E2 Simulator: `k-release`
+- RICs
+  - O-RAN SC Near-RT RIC: `k-release`
+    - xApps
+      - Hello World xApps (Go, Python, and Rust)
+      - KPI Monitor xApp
+      - 5G Cell Anomaly Detection xApp
+      - Anomaly Detection xApp
+      - Quality of Experience Predictor xApp
+      - RIC Control xApp
+      - Traffic Steering xApp
+  - FlexRIC: `v2.2.0`
+    - xApps
+      - KPI Monitor xApp
+      - MAC + RLC + PDCP + GTP Monitor xApp
+      - RIC Control xApp
+      - RIC Control Monitor xApp
+  - O-RAN SC Non-RT RIC: `k-release`
+    - Minimal prototype; currently lacking rApp support.
+- 5G Core
+  - Open5GS: `v2.7.2`
+- UEs
+  - srsRAN_4G: `v23.11`
+  - OpenAirInterface 5G UE: `v2025.w11`

-## Software Versioning
+### Software Versioning

-For stability of software dependencies, all `git clone` calls are first routed through `commit_hashes.json` to get the branch/commit hash to use for each repository git clone.
-This file can be updated manually, or by running `./Additional_Scripts/update_commit_hashes.sh` to fetch the latest commit hashes.
+For stability of software dependencies, all `git clone` calls are routed through `commit_hashes.json` which specifies a branch and/or commit hash for each repository.
+This file can be updated manually, or with `./Additional_Scripts/update_commit_hashes.sh` to fetch the latest commit hashes.
 For information about the automation tool versions, please see the releases page [[2]][gh-ota].

-## Alternative Testbeds

-As an alternative, the testbed by OpenAirInterface can be installed from the `OpenAirInterface_Testbed` directory.
-This installs the 5G Core Network by Open5GS, gNodeB by OpenAirInterface, 5G UE by OpenAirInterface, and FlexRIC by Mosaic5G.
-For more information, please visit the README.md documents within the respective directories.

 ## Contact Information